Back To Search Results

 Immunoglobulins

 There is also an alteration in the immunoglobulin number and distribution in patients with chronic fatigue syndrome.
 The total immunoglobulin G (IgG) level, particularly subclasses IgG1 and IgG3, is substantially lower.
-In contrast, there is an increase in IgA and IgM serum levels against the lipopolysaccharides of the normal gram-negative bacteria due to alterations in gut permeability.[55][56]
+In contrast, there is an increase in IgA and IgM serum levels against the lipopolysaccharides of normal gram-negative bacteria due to alterations in gut permeability.[55][56]
 These can also serve as corroborative evidence for the provider about the patient suffering from CFS.

 Autoimmunity